Competitor keyword research assumes that the keywords driving most of the traffic in your niche have already been found.

 Prefer to watch a video?

-SEMrush has a vast database of keywords and traffic stats and it can use that information to quickly identify who your main competitors are.
+Semrush has a vast database of keywords and traffic stats, and it can use that information to quickly identify your main competitors.

-To do this, login in to your SEMrush account, click on ‘Domain Overview’, and type in your website URL.
+To do this, log in to your Semrush account, click on ‘Domain Overview’, and type in your website URL.
 In this example, I’m going to use the popular blogging tips website blogtyrant.com:

 Click ‘Search’ and then scroll down and click on the ‘Competitive Positioning Map’: